jrock2004/dotfiles/README.md

 # Pre-req

-There are a few things that you need to install yourself before you can use the script
+There are a few things that you need to install yourself before you can use the script.

 ## General